 Staff training.
 School districts are realizing that education is about more than academics.
 Students need social and emotional learning to succeed in the world.
 Those lessons need to be taught in every classroom.
 Teachers and school counselors need to be trained in how to do so, and how to best support students with mental health needs.

 If you have questions about training your staff to manage student mental health issues, I am happy to help.
-Call me at 973-714-5437, or email me at firstname.lastname@example.org.
+Email me at firstname.lastname@example.org.

 Making expert mental health support available for students.
 School staff, even those who are receiving mental health training, cannot be expected to handle student issues without support from experts.

 Every school has students who need help to succeed.
 It’s important to realize that not all of these students need to be sent out of district to therapeutic schools.
 And if you can avoid that, it’s a huge cost saver.
 With the right school-based mental health program, you can get access to advice and guidance from experienced clinicians that can make all the difference in keeping students where they belong: in their home district.